-The Trading Price of Our Common Stock Is Volatile.
+The Trading Price of Our Common Stock Is Highly Volatile And You May Not Be Able to Resell Your Shares of Stock At or Above the Price You Paid for Them.
 The trading price of our common stock has been subject to wide fluctuations in the past.
-Since January 2000, our common stock has traded at prices as low as \$1.02 per share and as high as \$29.44 per share.
+Since January 2000, our common stock has traded at prices as low as \$0.49 per share and as high as \$29.44 per share.
 In April 2002, because we failed to meet the minimum stockholder's equity requirement for continued listing on the Nasdaq National Market, both our Class A common stock and Class B common stock were delisted from the Nasdaq National Market and subsequently approved for listing on the Nasdaq SmallCap Market.
 If our stock price continues to decline or declines below \$1.00 per share for a period of time, our common stock could be subject to delisting from the Nasdaq SmallCap Market and there may not be a market for our stock.
 We may not be able to increase or sustain the current market price of our common stock in the future.
 As such, you may not be able to resell your shares of common stock at or above the price you paid for them.
 The market price of our common stock could continue to fluctuate in the future in response to various factors, including, but not limited to:

-- quarterly variations in operating results; - our ability to control costs and improve cash flow; - shortages announced by suppliers; - announcements of technological innovations or new products by our competitors, customers or us; - acquisitions or businesses, products or technologies; - changes in pending litigation or new litigation; - changes in investor perceptions; - our ability to spin-off any business unit; - applications or product enhancements by us or by our competitors; and - · changes in earnings estimates or investment recommendations by securities analysts.
+- quarterly variations in operating results; - our ability to control costs and improve cash flow; - shortages announced by suppliers; - announcements of technological innovations or new products by our competitors, customers or us; - acquisitions or businesses, products or technologies; - changes in pending litigation or new litigation; - changes in investor perceptions; - our ability to spin-off any business unit; - applications or product enhancements by us or by our competitors; and - changes in earnings estimates or investment recommendations by securities analysts.